 Users and Bots

-Bots in Rocket.Chat require a user account, with the
+Bots in Rocket.Chat require user accounts with the

-having certain specific permissions, they are mostly treated just like regular
+a specific set of permissions, bot accounts are treated like regular user accounts

-Admins (and only admins) can create and configure the bot account and role permissions.
-They set which user fields the bots have access to for privacy and security and the credentials a bot uses to connect.
-We’re working on better management views for bots and the future potential of user-activated bots.
+Admins (and only admins) can create the bot account and configure role permissions.
+This includes setting the credentials a bot uses to connect as well as which user fields the bots have access to for privacy and security.
+Rocket.Chat team works on improving management views for bots and enhancing the future potential of user-activated bots.

 Every user in Rocket.Chat has a collection for their messages that can be emitted by the server’s streamer.
 Bots subscribe to the collection of messages for their own user account, creating a stream that is updated every time a message is sent either directly to them or any room they are joined in.

-The SDK is a Node.js module that provides an interface for external applications to subscribe to message streams, send messages and call methods on the Rocket.Chat server (via WebSockets / DDP).
-It would be a dependency of most bots built on Node.js and we’re working on a Python translation as well.
+The SDK is a low-level software module that offers an interface for external consumers to subscribe to message streams, send messages, and call methods on the Rocket.Chat server via WebSockets / DDP.